Rainbow Valley on Mount Everest: The Haunting Beauty Above the Clouds

 Image of dead bodies on Everest.

 The Rainbow Valley on Mount Everest is filled with the dead bodies of the expeditioners who lost their lives while ascending or descending from the peak.
-The vibrant mix of colorful jackets, tents, cans, oxygen cylinders, and dumped garbage adds color to the valley, which is visible from the helicopters during the Heli tour to Everest.
+The vibrant mix of colorful jackets, tents, cans, oxygen cylinders, and dumped garbage adds color to the valley, which is visible from the helicopters during the heli tour to Everest.

 Why is it called Rainbow Valley on Mount Everest?